List of rulers of Ife

-Whatever the case, after Oduduwa’s short reign, Obatala re-emerged as the king of Ile-Ife and the throne was rotated between Obatala and Obalufon houses until the return of Oranmiyan who briefly interrupted the succession pattern.
-Popular history as associated Ooni Lajamisan with Oranmiyan as his son.
-However, Ife tradition shows that Lajamisan was indeed a descent of Oranfe lineage.
-Nevertheless, Lajamisan is often said to have opened the modern Ife history.
+Whatever the case, after Oduduwa's short reign, Ọbàtálá re-emerged as the king of Ile-Ife and the throne was rotated between Obatala and Obalufon houses until the return of Oranmiyan who briefly interrupted the succession pattern.
+Popular history identifies Ooni Lajamisan to have been a son or grandson of Oranmiyan.
+Meanwhile Ife tradition remains unclear about his ancestry.
+Lajamisan is often said to have opened the modern Ife history.

 Prior to the 20th century, the succession pattern of the Ooni was fluid.
-However, with the modernity that came with colonialism, the succession pattern was structured to the existing four actual Ruling Houses are named from Ooni Lafogido, Ooni Osinkola, Ooni Ogboru and Ooni Giesi.
+However, with the modernity that came with colonialism, the succession pattern was structured to the existing four actual Ruling Houses, which were named from Ooni Lafogido, Ooni Osinkola, Ooni Ogboru and Ooni Giesi.
 The structure has been heavily critiqued for being influenced by politics, personal vendetta and obfuscation of history.
 For instance, while the first three were said to have been sons of Ooni Lajodogun, certain figures regarded as siblings of Ogboru have either been completely excluded or subsumed.
 The current Ooni is Adeyeye Enitan Ogunwusi Ojaja II (born October 17, 1974).

-Various authors have various lists

-The primary sources for the history of the Yoruba are from oral tradition.
-The oral traditions of Ile-Ife indicate that Oranfe was an Olofin and likewise Obatala who is credited with the ownership of the Are (the Ife crown).
-Since there were not ceremonial recitations of the list of the Oonis (at burial or at crowning), there are in fact several oral traditions, that have generated an unusual number of different written transcriptions.
-In what follows, #nn is the index of the Ooni in the A list (see table, column LA).
-Nevertheless, the existing literature have excised Oranfe and Obatala from the lists of the rulers of Ile-Ife.